dfglfa/parents-conference/README.md

 You need to have Docker and Docker Compose installed.
 Then, run the commands

 ```
-# Copy SMTP config
+# Copy app config from template
-cp code/email.php_TEMPLATE code/email.php
+cp code/config.php_TEMPLATE code/config.php

 # Create (first time only) and run docker containers
 cd Docker
 docker-compose up -d
 ```

-You can then visit your speechday instance at http://localhost
+You can then visit your reunion instance at http://localhost

 The code is mounted into the php-fpm docker container, so all code changes are reflected immediately.